L'Arlésienne (Bizet): Notable uses

 Music from the L'Arlésienne suites was played extensively in "Hammer into Anvil", an episode of The Prisoner.

-The "Carillon" and "Farandole" were used on two episodes of Disney Junior's Little Einsteins.
+The "Carillon" and "Farandole" were used on two episodes of Playhouse Disney's/Disney Junior's Little Einsteins.

 The "Carillon" was used in a very successful media campaign in Puerto Rico, launched in the late 1980s by the local importers of Finlandia vodka.
 It featured French-born photographer Guy Paizy playing the role of a sophisticated, womanizing classical orchestra conductor.
 The campaign is still remembered in the island nation, almost two decades after its inception.

 Albanian dictator Enver Hoxha adopted the First Suite's "Prelude" as a military march during his reign.

 The Japanese group Mihimaru GT uses the theme of the "Farandole" for their song "Theme of mihimaLIVE 2".

-American songwriter, composer, and arranger Ben Homer created a jazz arrangement "Bizet Has His Day" from Georges Bizet's "Farandole" from L’Arlésienne, (1945).
+American songwriter, composer, and arranger Ben Homer created a jazz arrangement "Bizet Has His Day" from Georges Bizet's "Farandole" from L'Arlésienne, (1945).

 Jazz musician Bob James arranged and recorded a jazz version of "Farandole" on his album Two (1975).

 French choreographer Roland Petit created a ballet L'Arlésienne in 1974 which has been performed throughout the world, based on Daudet's short story and set against a Van Gogh landscape.

 A rock version of "Farandole" appears in the Catherine video game by Atlus.

 The song tune is also used in a character song called "England's Evil Summoning Song" from an anime called Hetalia: Axis Powers and was performed by Noriaki Sugiyama, who provided vocals for Arthur Kirkland/England.